ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities*

-- Seminar discussion about Cultural Analytics
+- Seminar discussion about Cultural Analytics and Digital History
+- How do we study culture with computation?
 - Explore articles from the *Journal of Cultural Analytics*

 *Assignment for next class:*

 - Katie Rawson and Trevor Muñoz, “Against Cleaning”, Curating Menus, 7 July, 2016.
 - Wes McKinney. *Python for Data Analysis*.
 2017.
 Chapters 5, 7
-- Read Through Pandas Review
+- Read Through Introduction to Pandas and Jupyter notebooks

 *Second Meeting: Data in Python March 12, 2020*